Multistate Employer: Federal

 Employers should also be careful not to discriminate against noncitizen residents on the basis of citizenship status and should note that some state laws limit requests for and use of Social Security Numbers and authorization to work in the US with or without visa sponsorship.

-Beginning January 1, 2015, California will issue special driver's licenses to individuals who are ineligible for a Social Security Number as long as the individual provides additional documentation verifying his or her identity and California residency.
-The license will be stamped with the following notice: "This card is not acceptable for official federal purposes.
+California may issue special driver's licenses to individuals who are ineligible for a Social Security Number as long as the individual provides additional documentation verifying his or her identity and California residency.
+The license is stamped with the following notice: "This card is not acceptable for official federal purposes.
 This license is issued only as a license to drive a motor vehicle.
 It does not establish eligibility for employment, voter registration, or public benefits."
-Under state law, discrimination against an individual holding or presenting this new type of license is unlawful under the California Unruh Civil Rights Act and any other law prohibiting unfair immigration-related practices.
+Under state law, discrimination against an individual holding or presenting this type of license is unlawful.

 New Hire Reporting Requirements